Hormuz blockade drags PSEi, peso lower

-The American blockade of the Strait of Hormuz over the weekend weighed on both the local bourse and foreign exchange market on Monday, 13 April, as investors’ hopes for peace talks were once again dashed.
+The blockade by the United States of the Strait of Hormuz over the weekend weighed on both the local bourse and foreign exchange market on Monday, 13 April, as investors’ hopes for peace talks were dashed.

+The benchmark Philippine Stock Exchange Index (PSEi) closed Monday at 6,054.05, down 0.72 percent, as risk sentiment weakened following renewed tensions in the Middle East.

 Net value turnover reached P6.57 billion, while foreign investors posted net outflows of P216.89 million, indicating renewed investor caution at the start of the trading week.